 Other drinks are not allowed except with lunch.

 There is no legal duty which requires school staff to administer medication; this is a voluntary role (The Department for Education and Employment, 1996)

 Parents are encouraged to ask their doctor to prescribe medication in dose frequencies such that it can be taken out of school hours.
 If this is not possible then the medication must be brought into school in a container labelled with the child's name, the name and dose of the drug, the frequency of administration and, if necessary, an appropriate spoon.
 A consent form must also be completed and signed by a parent, this form can be collected from the school office or downloaded (bottom of page).
 Some members of staff at Cam Everlands have volunteered to give prescribed medication.
 However, if the school staff do not volunteer or it is not practical to support administering the prescribed medicine, then parents will need to make arrangements to come into school to administer.
 Please note 'over the counter' medicines will not be administered by school staff and again parents will have to make arrangements should they wish to administer these non-prescribed medicines e.g Calpol and throat sweets.

 There are currently two visiting instrument teachers.
 Pupils can learn the violin or ukelele from Year 2 onwards, and from Year 3 the keyboard/piano or guitar.
 Some of the instruments can be hired (fee payable) from the County Council, or children can use their own.
 The school has some guitars available to loan out.
 Tuition fees are also payable directly to the tutor.
-Contact the school office for more details.
+Contact the school office for enquiry form (or download form below).

 Our preferred method of payment is via ParentPay.
 Please ask at the office for your activation codes.

 All cash/cheques should be sent into school in a sealed envelope along with the signed permission slip if one is required.
 Please write on the envelope the pupil(s) name, class and purpose of payment.